On this page:

 How Much Does a Concrete Block Wall Cost?

-Concrete block walls typically cost $10 to $15 per square foot to install.
+Concrete block walls typically cost $15 to $20 per square foot to install, with the average 8′ by 15′ wall costing around $2,000 on average.
 Consider getting several professional estimates for your wall or foundation project to get an accurate price.
 Use our concrete block calculator to estimate the number of blocks and material needed for your project.

 Several factors may affect the cost of a block wall project and should be considered when estimating the approximate price.